 I am a political scientist with interests across the fields of public opinion, political behaviour, foreign policy, and quantitative methods.
-My substantive interests are public opinion and political behaviour in the United States, Canada, and Europe, the spatial and geographic dimensions of policy attitudes, and the structure and determinants of foreign policy attitudes.
+My substantive interests are public opinion and political behaviour in the United States, Canada, Europe, and (more recently) Australasia, the spatial and geographic dimensions of policy attitudes, and the structure and determinants of foreign policy attitudes.

 As of July 2017, I am a Lecturer (Assistant Professor) in the School of Social and Political Sciences at the University of Melbourne.
 I was previously Visiting Fellow at the School of Government and Public Policy at the University of Strathclyde in Glasgow, Scotland, and have taught in the Department of Political Science at Wilfrid Laurier University in Waterloo, Ontario, Canada.